 - Shoes have covered toes and backs (i.e. no flip flops)

-Suitable appearance relies on sensible judgment, and some examples of what is not appropriate are given below as a guide to students.
-Students’ appearance may be challenged by any member of staff.
+This is not an exhaustive list, because suitable appearance relies on sensible judgment and on reading the context.
+Students’ appearance may be questioned by any member of staff: they may be asked to find alternative clothing or sent home to change.
 In cases of dispute or doubt, the Head of Year’s decision is final.

 NB: The Appearance Code applies to all students; reasonable adjustments will be made for individuals when necessary and when agreed between relevant staff, students and parents.